AriFordsham/GHCWiki/records/overloaded-record-fields/redesign.md

 has an ambiguous type variable `b`, and we get terrible type inference behaviour.
 The options are:

-1. a functional dependency `HasField x r a | x r -> a`
+1. a three-parameter class with a functional dependency: `HasField x r a | x r -> a`

-1. a type family `a ~ FieldType x r => HasField x r a`
+1. a three-parameter class with a type family simulating a functional dependency: `a ~ FieldType x r => HasField x r a`

 1. a two-parameter class `HasField x r` with a type family `FieldType x r`

 Options 2 and 3 were explored in the original `OverloadedRecordFields`, and are pretty much equivalent; we initially thought 2 might give nicer inferred types but in fact they tend to be of the form `HasField x r (FieldType x r)` so we might as well go for the two-parameter class.
 Option 1 should give prettier inferred types (and be easier to use with the `r { x :: t}` syntactic sugar described below), but the lack of evidence for fundeps, and the inability to mention the type of a field, may be restrictive in hard-to-predict ways.

-**AMG**: I'm tempted to revert to option 3 (i.e. stick with the `OverloadedRecordFields` design).
-At the moment this page mostly uses option 1, but I'll rewrite it in due course.
+At the moment, this page is written to assume option 3.

 ### Back to implicit values